 UT Tyler Judicial Affairs

-Meeting With the Student
+For Faculty: Meeting with the Student

 Academic penalties allowed are:

-- written warning that further scholastic violations may result in a more severe penalty;
+- Written warning that further scholastic violations may result in a more severe penalty.

-- no credit or reduced credit for the paper, assignment, or test in question;
+- No credit or reduced credit for the paper, assignment or test in question.

-- retaking of examination or resubmission of assignment;
+- Retaking of examination or resubmission of assignment.

-- failing grade or reduced final grade for the course.
+- Failing grade or reduced final grade for the course.

 Referrals to Judicial Affairs